sideci/goodcheck/README.md

 # goodcheck
 Regexp based customizable linter

-To edit this website fork the repo and edit the files in the src directory.
+To edit this website fork the repo and edit the files in the gh-pages directory.

 Once you've made your edits run
 `$ GIT_USER=<GIT_USER> CURRENT_BRANCH=master yarn run publish-gh-pages`